Living With HIV

 • Alcohol: Beer, wine, and liquor

-• Prescription Drugs: Amphetamines (such as Adderall), depressants (such as Xanax), pain killers (such as Vicodin), and sleep medicines (such as Ambien)
+• Prescription drugs: Stimulants (such as Adderall), depressants (such as Xanax), opioid painkillers (such as Vicodin), and sleep medicines (such as Ambien)

 Substance use is related to HIV in the following ways:

-• Use of alcohol and recreational drugs can lead to risky behaviors that increase the chances of getting HIV or passing it on to others (called HIV transmission).
+• Use of alcohol and recreational drugs can lead to less safe behaviors that increase the chances of getting HIV or passing it on to others (called HIV transmission).

-• Some prescription drugs and over-the-counter medicines contain stimulants that can also lead to risky behaviors when misused.
+• Some prescription drugs and over-the-counter medicines can also lead to less safe behaviors when misused, including stimulants and opioid painkillers.

 • The use of recreational drugs and alcohol can weaken the immune system and damage the liver.

-How does substance use increase the risk of getting HIV?
+How does substance use increase the risk of HIV transmission?

-Drug and alcohol use affects the brain (including memory, attention, and reasoning), impairs clear thinking, and increases the likelihood of poor decisions and risky behaviors.
-Using prescription drugs and over-the-counter medicines for purposes other than prescribed, in excessive amounts, or over a longer period than necessary can have similar effects.
+Like drugs and alcohol, using prescription drugs and over-the-counter medicines for purposes other than prescribed, in excessive amounts, or over a longer period than necessary can affect thinking and decision-making.

-Some risky behaviors can increase the risk of getting or transmitting HIV.
+Some behaviors can increase the chances of getting or transmitting HIV.
 For example, a person using drugs or alcohol may have sex without a condom or share needles when injecting drugs.

 • Having anal or vaginal sex with someone who has HIV without using a condom or taking medicines to prevent or treat HIV